precimed/gsa-mixer/README.md

 ## Getting Started Example

-This section depends on example data files located in ``precimed/mixer-test/data`` folder of this repository:
+This section depends on example data files located in ``precimed/mixer-test/data`` folder of this repository.
+The easiest way of downloading the example data might be to just ``git clone https://github.com/precimed/gsa-mixer.git``, to clone the entire repository.
+Note that for this to work properly you will need ``git lfs`` to be configured (see [here](https://git-lfs.com/)).
+The following files are needed to run the examples:
 * ```g1000_eur_hm3_chr21to22.[bed,bim,fam]``` - EUR subset of 1kG Phase3 individuals (N=503) for M=34958 SNPs from chr21 and chr22, already constrained to HapMap3 SNPs
 *  ```g1000_eur_hm3_chr[21,22].ld``` - LD matrix derived from the above genotypes using ``mixer.py ld`` command
 * ```g1000_eur_hm3_chr@.snps``` - SNPs used to subset GWAS z-scores used in fit procedure; the set of SNPs is derived from the above genotypes with ``mixer.py snps`` command